-This chapter provides a checklist of the testing and maintenance procedures to ensure the performance and safety of the monitor, the Multi-Measurement Module (MMS) and the MMS Extensions.
+This chapter provides a checklist of the testing and maintenance procedures to ensure the performance and safety of the monitor, the Multi-Measurement Module (MMS), the MMS Extensions and the Flexible Module Rack (FMS) associated modules.

 These tests must be performed only by qualified personnel certified by the responsible organization.
 Qualifications required are: training on the subject, knowledge, experience and acquaintance with the relevant technologies, standards and local regulations.
 The personnel assessing safety must be able to recognize possible consequences and risks arising from non-conforming equipment.